darrenjs/wampcc/README.md

 Before a WAMP session can be established, a `tcp_socket` has to be created and connected to a WAMP router / dealer server.

 After the socket is successfully connected it is used to construct a `wamp_session`.
-Next the login sequence is initiated to establish the logical WAMP session.
+Next the HELLO sequence is initiated to establish the logical WAMP session.

 All *wampcc* objects make use of a shared `kernel` object, which provides threads for event handling and socket IO.